-All genders experience the effects of shame, however how shame effects men (masculine energy) and women (feminine energy) are quite different.
+All genders experience the effects of shame, however how shame affects men and women are quite different.
 Shame is an internal emotion or feeling of being inadequate, unworthy or bad.
 Situations or people can trigger shame, or failure to meet your own standards (which most often can be perfectionist).
 According to professor and TED speaker Brene Brown, in men shame is mostly experienced as I am weak.

 What are the origins of shame?

 Shaming has been a popular parenting method to punish bad behavior.
 This could severe, in the form of spanking a child, which produces embarrassment which leads to shame.
 Quite often though its in a more subtle form.
 When a child exhibits bad behavior, rather than explaining why the behavior should not be repeated and finding out why the child did it, the parent may shout things like 'what is wrong with you?' and 'how could you?'.
 Children do not have the mental capacity to work out on their own what lead to that behavior and will internalise everything that happens to them.
 Now rather than understanding that their behavior is bad, they will start thinking that I am bad.
 It creates a fear of showing who they really are, as who they are, they believe is bad.